Chronic pain and long-term conditions

 We ask that individuals be referred by their GP.
 Surgeries hold our referral forms on their database and can be easily accessed.

-Alternatively, you can download it here and take to your GP and return to: firstname.lastname@example.org
+Alternatively, you can download it below, take to your GP and return by email to email@example.com